Cividati/overwatch/README.md

-# python
+# Overwatch-web-scarpping
-python files

-This is a program to get data from the internet :)
+This script gets the Name and rank of a Overwatch Player